Brunodev09/bidding_auction/README.md

 2. Navigate to the project directory: `cd bidding-and-auction`

-3. `make run` => this will run the docker compose up, and build the images and run 1 auction service and 3 bidding services
+3. `make run` => this will run the docker compose up, and build the images and run 1 auction service and 3 bidding services together with Zookeeper -> Kafka (all of them in correct order)

 ## Usage